rapidstartup/nebula/README.md

 **Why MIT?** We believe in maximum freedom for democratic tools.
 Fork us, improve us, adapt us for your community's needs.

+**Note on Branding:** While the core technology is open source, the Nebula name, logo, and visual branding are protected.
+Please see our trademark guidelines for proper usage.

 ---

 ## ⭐ **Star the Project**